 Know what shape means in sculpture.

-Know what form means in sculpture by looking at Barbara Hepworth’s work.
+Know what form means in sculpture by looking at Barbara Hepworth’s work. – create a fact file about the 2 artists.

 Revise what they learnt about clay and playdough in Reception and Y1.

 Using clay, fashion a small sculpture which reflects shape and form.